-Stock futures rise as Trump delays tariff deadline
+Stocks jump as Trump delays tariff deadline

-Equity futures were pointing to a higher open to start the week following the news that President Trump was putting the deadline for a new trade deal with China on hold for now.
+Equities traded higher to start the week following the news that President Trump was putting the deadline for a new trade deal with China on hold for now.

 Continue Reading Below